 There is nothing more rewarding than having your feline friend curled up in your lap, enjoying the moment.
-But you may be wondering, why has your cat decided to sleep on you?
+But you may be wondering: Why does my cat sleep on me?
 Maybe it is a first-time thing or a regular occurrence, but is there any reasoning behind this behavior?

-9 Reasons Your Cat Has Decided to Sleep on You
+The 9 Reasons Your Cat Sleeps on You

 1. Seeking Your Warmth

 If you have cared for your cat for a while, you may have observed their common behavior of lying in a nice, warm, and sunny spot in your house, garden, or balcony.
 Some cats even lie on top of electronics because of the soothing heat they produce.
-In fact, cats originally descended from desert animals, so it is only natural for them to seek warmth.
+In fact, a cat’s normal body temperature is between 101.0 and 102.5°F. They originally descended from desert animals, so it is only natural for them to seek warmth.

 When your cat decides to cuddle up to you unexpectedly during the day or night, they may be seeking comfort.
 When your cat feels like being social, they may decide to come snuggle up to you.
 They may or may not want to be stroked, so check out how your cat behaves if you try to interact with them while they are resting.
 Most cats will gladly let you give them a subtle scratch behind their ear.